PROSPECTIVE STUDENT RESOURCES

 In addition, the Office of Admissions hosts over 3,000 visitors each year in personalized Group Visits tailored to the specific needs of each group.

 Spanish Visit Days provide a campus experience with sessions and tour hosted in Spanish.
-These visits are offered five times throughout the fall and spring.
-Attending a Spanish Visit qualifies the student to receive the Emerging Leaders Scholarship worth $2,000 renewable for up to four years.
-If students and families are not able to attend a Spanish Visit Day, we can provide Spanish-language accommodations, such as bilingual staff and translation headsets.
-(However, these visits do not qualify for the Emerging Leaders Scholarship.)
+If students and families are not able to attend a Spanish Visit Day, we can provide Spanish-language accommodations, such as bilingual staff and translation headsets during other campus visit days.

 Campus Tour Guides